OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Files_and_Folders.md

 prevent another user from creating a new version in the meantime.

-Versioning is available in all folders of the system: personal folders, group folders, course folders, resource folders and course elements 'folders'.
+Versioning is available in all folders of the system: personal folders, group folders, course folders, resource folders and course elements "folders".

 ## Quotas

-In the tab " **Quotas** " the maximum storage size and the upload limit for certain paths can be defined and adjusted.
+In the tab "**Quotas**" the maximum storage size and the upload limit for certain paths can be defined and adjusted.

 The following default values apply system-wide: